Expansion of Major League Baseball: Toronto Blue Jays

 Toronto had previously been involved with the failed Continental League.
 In 1974, the Toronto City Council approved a further for renovations to Exhibition Stadium, retrofitting the stadium for baseball and would be ready in time for the 1977 season.
 There had been strong interest from several groups and individuals to own a Major League Baseball team in the city.
-The most prominent was Labatt Brewing Company, who wanted to use ownership of a sports team as a means to establish a visible presence in the Toronto market.
-Labatt Brewing Company would go on to fail at acquiring and relocating the Baltimore Orioles and the Cleveland Indians to Toronto.
-Soon after in February 1976, the Labatt Brewing Company would again fail to acquire and relocate a third team, this time the San Francisco Giants.
+The most prominent was Labatt Brewing Company, who wanted to use ownership of a sports team to establish a visible presence in the Toronto market.
+Labatt Brewing Company would fail to buy and move the Baltimore Orioles and the Cleveland Indians to Toronto.
+Soon after in February 1976, the Labatt Brewing Company would again fail to acquire and move a third team, this time the San Francisco Giants.
 Following this failure, Toronto City Council alderman Paul Godfrey received a phone call from Kansas City Royals owner Ewing Kauffman informing him that he supported a Toronto franchise for the American League.

 During an owners meeting held on March 20, 1976, the American League franchises voted 11–1 to expand the league with a Toronto franchise, to which National League owners resolved to consider a Toronto franchise to begin play in the 1977 season.
 Bowie Kuhn, at the time the Commissioner of Baseball, planned for the National League to expand with new franchises in Toronto and Washington, D.C., and for the American League to add a new franchise in New Orleans in addition to the already-awarded Seattle franchise.
 On March 29, National League owners met and voted in favour of the expansion plans, but they were rejected because the vote was not unanimous, with dissenting votes from the owners of the Cincinnati Reds and Philadelphia Phillies.
 A subsequent vote on April 26 ended this plan with a 7–5 result in favour of the proposal, again failing to achieve unanimity.